d-led/fret-flashcards/docs/development/privacy-policy.md

 The app stores the following data locally on your device:

 - Quiz settings and preferences
-- Statistics and progress tracking
+- Quiz events for customized quiz randomization
 - Custom tunings and configurations
 - Audio preferences and settings
 - Accessibility settings